saliormoon/Cookbook/recipes/JoinsInAQL.md

 Unlike SQL there is no special JOIN keyword.
 The optimizer ensures that the primary index is used in the above query.

-However, very often it is much more convient for the client of the query if a single document would be returned, where the city information is embedded in the user document - as in the simple example above.
+However, very often it is much more convenient for the client of the query if a single document would be returned, where the city information is embedded in the user document - as in the simple example above.
 With AQL there you do not need to forgo this simplification.